Business Insurance in Arizona

 • Uninsured or Underinsured Motorists

-Professional advisers need professional indemnity coverage because their services can cause unintentional financial harm to their clients.
-Professional liability coverage is excluded from general liability insurance policies.
-Professional liability coverage will provide the insured an attorney to defend them in client lawsuits alleging their professional negligence, errors, or omissions caused a financial loss.
+Professional advisers need professional indemnity coverage because their services can sometimes cause unintentional financial harm to their clients.
+Even with the best attempts at thorough work ethics, disgruntled clients can pose a real problem when they make up their minds to sue for myriad reasons that can take months of litigation to resolve.
+This is where Professional liability coverage can come to the rescue in such undeserved circumstances.
+It is excluded from general liability insurance policies.
+Professional liability coverage will provide the insured an attorney to defend them in client lawsuits alleging their professional negligence, errors or omissions caused a financial loss.
 PL will also pay the awarded damages up to your policy limits purchased.

 Many professional liability insurance policies are written on a claims-made basis, which means claims filed during the policy period must also have occurred during the policy period or after the “claims-made retroactive date”.
 A retroactive date is added to cover claims where the incident occurred before the policy term started but the claim is made in the current policy term.